 Here are some helpful links to get you started…

-To make the most out of the Lead Flows tool, follow these two bits of advice:
+To make the most out of the pop-up forms tool, follow these two bits of advice:

 - Assess your content inventory.
 What offers do you have that are the most compelling?
 Do you have a new content offer – or something you’re trying to actively promote?
 Or can you serve up a company blog or newsletter subscription to website visitors?
 The amount of information you can ask for with these forms is relatively limited, so think about the value of each offer, and what you’re willing to “give away” for a Name, Email and Company Name in return.